Towards the extraction of robust sign embeddings for low resource sign language recognition: Analysis

 We measure the runtime performance of MediaPipe, OpenPose and MMPose as follows: we select a subset of 100 clips from our dataset.
 We then run all three pose estimators on these clips and measure the execution time.
 We divide the execution time by the number of frames in the video.
 We process a single video at a time to simulate runtime performance at inference time.
 These experiments were performed on an Intel Xeon Silver 4216 CPU (2.10GHz) and an NVIDIA GeForce RTX 3090.
 In these experiments, MediaPipe runs on the CPU, whereas OpenPose and MMPose leverage the GPU.
 The results are shown in Figure~\ref{fig:runtime}.
 MediaPipe Holistic processes 4.8 frames per second (FPS), OpenPose 1.1 FPS and MMPose 1.3 FPS.

 OpenPose and MMPose output confidence values per keypoint.
 MediaPipe Holistic does not.
 Instead, if a hand could not be detected or the pose estimation has failed, no values are returned for the entire hand.
 The same is true for the body pose.
 In the Corpus VGT (see Section \ref{sec:dataset}), we find that the body keypoints are missing in 0.005\% of the frames, the left hand keypoints in 11\% of the frames and the right hand keypoints in 8\% of the frames.
-We explore the failure cases of MediaPipe later in this section.

 We observe in Figure~\ref{fig:openpose_confidence} that the hand keypoints predicted by OpenPose have lower confidence values than the body keypoints.
 This aligns with previous research that stated that OpenPose body keypoints are more robust than hand keypoints \cite{de2021isolated}.
 For the hands and the body, we observe peaks at 0 confidence.
 These are keypoints that are mapped to the value $(0,0,0)$ as a fallback; they are essentially ``missing values''.